EmmaMcHugh/emchugh.io/_posts/2021-07-24-manhattan-vcf.md

   - malaria
 ---

 A friend recently asked me to make her a Manhattan plot from a VCF (Variant Call Format) for some *Plasmodium berghei* SNPs.
-I was familiar with neither but we ended up with a decent-looking plot.
+I was familiar with neither Manhattan plots nor VCFs, but we ended up with a decent-looking plot.
 This is far from the most sophisticated solution, but this post might help the SNP-naive (like me) looking for a simple way to go from VCF to Manhattan.

 To start, you will need a VCF file and genome FASTA.
-For this blog post I've used a sample VCF from 1000genomes for human chromosome 15[^1} and the GRCh38 human reference fasta[^2].
+For this blog post I've used a sample VCF from 1000genomes for human chromosome 15[^1] and the GRCh38 human reference fasta[^2].
 Unzip the VCF file.

 Install the `tidy_vcf` Python program (https://github.com/silastittes/tidy_vcf) with `pip install tidy-vcf`. `cd` into the directory your VCF is in, then run